-Take 60 seconds before you order, purchase, or prepare your food to ask yourself “what is the primary reason” you feel the need to eat at that particular moment.
+Take 60 seconds before your order, purchase, or prepare your food to ask yourself “What is the primary reason” you feel the need to eat at that particular moment.

 - How was your morning, afternoon, evening, or day?
 Good or bad?